favreau/Sol-R/README.md

 Sol-R is a CUDA/OpenCL-based realtime ray-tracer compatible with Oculus Rift DK1, Kinect, Razor Hydra and Leap Motion devices.
 Sol-R was used by the Interactive Molecular Visualizer project (http://www.molecular-visualization.com)

-A number of videos can be found on my channel: https://www.youtube.com/user/CyrilleOnDrums
+A number of videos can be found on my [Youtube channel](https://www.youtube.com/user/CyrilleOnDrums).

 Sol-R was written as a hobby project in order to understand and learn more about CUDA and OpenCL.
 Most of the code was written at night and during week-ends, meaning that it's probably not the best quality ever ;-)